anwarghammam/Anwar-s-Resume/content/event/example2./index.md

 summary: The  NSF industry university Center on Pervasive AI event was held at Portland, OR, USA organized by Orogeon State university in collaboration with CU Boulder university and Oakland University.

-summary: The 37th IEEE/ACM International Conference on Automated Software Engineering (ASE 2022) was held at Oakland Center (OC), MI, USA.
 Contribution: 'I presented my recent work titled '

 Reward: I was honored to receive the most industry ready research award among a lot of great projects presented by CU Boulder university, Orogeon State university and Oakland University.
 To more achievements !